 Email marketing and lead generation can be a very slow process when first starting out.
 Besides all of the basics (like having a great sign up form and a unique call to action in place), it’s important to also treat your newsletter like a business as well.

 Something that we’ve focused on for a while, is creating new partnerships with site owners and email marketers — thus allowing the site owners to make money, while sending new leads to the email marketers.
 This helps both sides of the equation, as one can make money from their site traffic, while the other can increase their mailing list at a much faster pace.
 Best of all, this is a 100% opt-in process.

 In summary, if you want to win at the game of email marketing, you should be considering your options with paid lead generation and advertising.
 Not just waiting for organic sign ups to come through your site.

 Our number one email marketing strategy suggestion for beginners is to start one optin campaign, tied to one list!

 Growing your email list is the first step, and an important one!

 Email marketing really never gets old.
 It’s the single most effective channel that can make or break your online business success.
-So don’t ignore it and use all the tips around the best email marketing strategy shared above by the industry experts.
+So don’t ignore it and use all the tips around the email marketing shared above by the industry experts

 So what are you still waiting for?
 Go start building an email list from today if you haven’t started it yet.
 Let us know if you like this expert roundup post around the best email marketing practices so we will do more of such posts in the future.